 Joe Jett (cousin of Joan) thought he was going to defend this country in F-16 fighters.
-He grew up in an era where his parents conceived him about 2/3 of the way through Top Gun.
-He tried the military but had a slight twitch in his left eye – he was more than qualified to fly for civilian duty.
+He grew up in an era where his parents conceived him about two-thirds of the way through Top Gun.
+He tried the military but had a slight twitch in his left eye—he was more than qualified to fly for civilian duty.
 But to fly a perfect killing machine, the standards were higher; only a hundred or so new pilots a year got the chance to do so.
-And Joe wasn’t one of them.
-So he finished his 4 years working for Uncle Sam after having ended up a transport pilot, hauling frozen chipped beef at night between bases in really old propeller airplanes.
+And Joe wasn't one of them.
+So he finished his four years working for Uncle Sam after having ended up a transport pilot, hauling frozen chipped beef at night between bases in really old propeller airplanes.

 This morning, things were particularly tense because there were morning clouds and the ambient temperature on the ground was 40 degrees.
 Freezing can start to happen at 35 degrees or so and the air cools about 2.5 degrees for every thousand vertical feet.
 Joe had planned to do maneuvers at 4,000 feet and things would be freezing up there.
 So if the clouds didn't clear, Joe didn't fly.
 Joe didn't get paid.
 Joe's client would be pissed.
 Joe was blamed for bad "wx" all the time.

 Luckily, the skies cleared and Joe's bottle of glycol cleared the ice off the wings, along with a little help from Mother Nature.
 (Here comes the sun.
 Doo doo doo doo.)

 Per their IFR filing, they were to be wu (wheels up) at 7:40 and, after the walk-around inspection, pre-flight checks, engine start and field taxi, they were at the Hold Short line when they were directed by the local tower to take off per their previously filed flight route.